vivian347/MeloMeet/README.md

     3. Install the dependencies using `npm install`

 ## Usage
-To use [MeloMeet], follow these steps:
+To use MeloMeet, follow these steps:
     1. Navigate to the project directory using `cd MeloMeet`
     <br/>
     2. Start the server using `npm start`